‘When communities of resistance are everywhere the norm in our lives, we will not be without a circle of love or healing place.’ bell hooks.

 FREQUENTLY ASKED QUESTIONS.

-The circle is for black women who want a safe space to connect, build sistahood and are ready to start doing the internal work.
+The circle is for black women who want a safe space to connect, build sistahood and are ready to start doing the internal work to build self love.

 Do I need to read the book before I attend?